omarjarkas1997/Images-Multer-Mean/README.md

 After Sending the file to the server, we can see the it was directly saved in a folder named uploads. **(This is done without even giving permission to the statis folder)**

+##### Adjusting How files gets store

+We can see that the files are being store in a non organized fashion.
+We can specify how the files need to be stored exactly using the below module found in multer.

+            const storage = multer.diskStorage({
+                destination: function(req, file, cb){

+                },
+                filename: function(req, file, cb) {

+                }
+            });